ZachSaucier/Just-Read/README.md

 Just Read
 =========

 Just Read makes it easy to view web articles in a more readable, attractive, and custom format - like a read mode, but better.
 It removes the distractions like ads, modals, and navigation from vision, letting the user just read the content.
+You can also get it to summarize the article by connecting an OpenAI API key (for more detail, [see here](https://justread.link/summarizer)).

-Learn more about it by [watching this video](https://www.youtube.com/watch?v=mKMUXEg873Q).
+Learn more about Just Read by [watching this video](https://www.youtube.com/watch?v=mKMUXEg873Q).

 Premium features can be enabled by [purchasing Just Read Premium](https://justread.link/#getJustRead).